marckean/marcseparation/_docs/20-dad_is_fun.md

 ![](../blobs/lovedad/Report6.png)

 - Alex said about me "*He really loves them and he wouldn't hurt them.
-There is no domestic vioence*"
+There is no domestic violence*"

 ![](../blobs/lovedad/Report1.png)

-- *He already has failed to make his time a rich one for the children with child centered experiences*
+- *He already has failed to make his time a rich one for the children with child centred experiences*

 ![](../blobs/lovedad/Report2.png)

-- *Rather than picking up the que that they needed to go outside and do physical activity together*
+- *Rather than picking up the cue that they needed to go outside and do physical activity together*
 - **Comment from my Mum, the paternal grandmother** - saying the kids needed to go outside is just a statement….
 They do what children do, annoy each other… They should also be able to entertain themselves – they shouldn’t need a parent to constantly amuse them.
 Where is the credibility in the statement ‘*picking up the cue that they needed to go outside and do physical activity together*’…..     that is just a generalised statement… There are times when children just need to do what is asked – they are too young to realise the reasoning behind a request – they can have opinions, but ultimately the parent should make the decision.
 What they do in their free time, is entirely their choice…